top of page

 Supplements to consider:

 1) Get a good multiple vitamin/mineral product.
 Versions with “Chelated” minerals are best.
+I also like those with some plant based vitamins.

 2) Take a quality Calcium product.
 Look for MCHA as the calcium source and one that includes Magnesium, vitamin D and some assorted trace minerals.

 3) Take Omega 3 oils.
 Flax oil is the best to start.
-Adding Krill or fish oil later
+Adding Krill or fish oil later [BTW – Krill oil in the container has a distinctive odor – if you place 3-4 desiccant packs in the bottle and refrigerate it, the odor is gone in 12 hours]

 4) Find a good Colloidal mineral product for trace minerals.
 Make sure it’s from Humic shale and NOT ionic minerals.
 Humic shale is the “fossilized” remains of the dinosaur days.
 Plant based colloidal minerals are 98% absorbed.